eduardoleao052/Transformer-from-scratch/README.md

 ```
 pip install -r requirements.txt
 ```
-- Note: The training is by default implemented to detect CUDA availability, and run on CUDA if found.
 - To run, install the necessary requirements and a text corpus (any text you wish to replicate, .txt format).
 - Please download your text file in the data directory.
+> **Note**
+> The training is by default implemented to detect CUDA availability, and run on CUDA if found.
 </details>
 <details>
 <summary> <h3> Build a Custom Model [Optional] </h3> </summary>